This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 4 /usr/bin/find

 The fileops.txt file lists the paths where file create, modify, and rename activities triggered Secure Endpoint to perform file scans.
 Each path has an associated count that indicates how many times it was scanned and the list is sorted in descending order.
 One way to get started with Path exclusions is finding the most frequently scanned file and folder paths from fileops.txt and then consider creating rules for those paths.
-While a high count does not necessarily mean the path must be excluded (e.g. a directory that stores e-mails can be scanned often but must not be excluded), the list provides a starting point to identify exclusion candidates.
+While a high count does not necessarily mean the path must be excluded (such as a directory that stores e-mails can be scanned often but must not be excluded), the list provides a starting point to identify exclusion candidates.

 Example output of fileops.txt: